Deaf culture: Diversity

+In his central work on Deafhood, English scholar Pady Ladd often emphasizes a strong sense of collectivity within the Deaf community, but also correctly points out that other forms of marginalization also exist within this community, e.g. towards Deaf people from other countries.
+Racial discrimination is also noted: Deaf schools in the USA did not admit black students for a long time.
+The examples mentioned by Ladd also point to tendencies towards gender discrimination.
+He also points out that his analyses focus strongly on the USA and the UK, and that the situation and self-definition of d/Deaf people in other countries can differ greatly.
+Like other authors, however, he assumes a common core of a Deaf culture that arises from experiences as a Deaf person(s).
+Research in Tanzania in the early 21st century resulted in differing analysis whether or not - or how much - the identify of deaf Tanzanians can be characterized as Deaf, pointing also to intersectional identities.

 Education

-Deaf culture is prevalent in schools for the deaf.
-There are K–12 schools for the deaf throughout the world, however higher education specifically for the deaf is more limited.
+Deaf culture is prevalent in K–12 schools for the deaf throughout the world, though higher education specifically for them is more limited.

-Abbé Charles-Michel de l'Épée opened the first school for the deaf in Paris at the deaf school.
+Abbé Charles-Michel de l'Épée opened the first school for the deaf in Paris called the Institut National de Jeunes Sourds de Paris (English: National Institute for Deaf Children of Paris) in 1760.
 The American Thomas Gallaudet witnessed a demonstration of deaf teaching skills from Épée's successor Abbé Sicard and two of the school's deaf faculty members, Laurent Clerc and Jean Massieu; accompanied by Clerc, he returned to the United States, where in 1817 they founded American School for the Deaf in Hartford, Connecticut.
 American Sign Language (ASL) started to evolve from primarily French Sign Language (LSF), and other outside influences.

-In a residential school where all the children use the same communication system (whether it is a school using sign language, Total Communication or Oralism), students will be able to interact normally with other students, without having to worry about being criticized.
+In a residential school where all the children use the same communication system (whether it is a school using sign language, Total Communication or Oralism), students will be able to interact "normally" with other students, without having to worry about being criticized.
 An argument supporting inclusion, on the other hand, exposes the student to people who are not just like them, preparing them for adult life.
 Through interacting, children with hearing disabilities can expose themselves to other cultures which in the future may be beneficial for them when it comes to finding jobs and living on their own in a society where their disability may put them in the minority.
 These are some reasons why a person may or may not want to put their child in an inclusion classroom.